varistov/MrKatze_bot/COMMANDS.md

-delete_note - Delete a note from the list. trigger_delete_notes - Trigger the config for auto deleting notes. trigger_delete_welcome - Trigger the config for auto deleting welcome messages. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
+delete_note - Delete a note from the list. trigger_delete_notes - Trigger the config for auto deleting notes. trigger_delete_welcome - Trigger the config for auto deleting welcome messages. trigger_public_notes - Trigger if everyone can access your notes via private message. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
 You can specify the user_id, or reply to the user you want to mute. about - Show about info.